Transcutaneous Energy Transfer

 Energy transfer using an inductive magnetic field is most efficient when the frequency of the magnetic field is at the resonant frequency of the two coils.
 Our novel approach adjusts a resonant frequency to regulate the power flow such that the implanted device receives the correct power – and under a wide tolerance of operating conditions.
 This technology has been researched and tested over the last 7 years and is currently used in animal monitoring devices which operate continuously.

 Millar will evaluate your idea against market needs, determine project viability and learn about where you are in the development process.
 If your technology is a match for TET, we can begin discussions about purchasing the TET Developer’s Kit for further testing with your device.

 PROOF OF CONCEPT

 Continue with Millar through Stage 2 of our Partnership Journey by working directly with our engineering team to develop a full proof of concept, including prototyping, animal trial support, and expert validation.

-Millar can provide regulatory support as needed during first-in-human clinical trials.
-Collaborate with leading universities and research programs to collect clinical data.
+Facilitate first-in-man (FIM) studies and collaborate with leading universities and research programs to collect clinical data.

 License Millar TET technology after any stage, with products at various stages of completion.